anmolraibhandare/KeaApp/README.md

 ### Authentication
 #### Sign Up
 1. Click on a "Sign Up" button
-2. Provide first and last name, email and password (password shuld contain at least 8 characters, including letters, numbers and special characters)
+2. Provide first and last name, email and password (password should contain at least 8 characters, including letters, numbers and special characters)
 3. Click on a "Sign Up" button below

 #### Login